anillodagala/anilAV/README.md

-- 👋 Hi, I’m @anillodagala
+- 👋 Hi, I’m anil_lodagala
-- 👀 I’m interested in data science and artificial intelligence
+- 👀 I’m interested in data science and artificial intelligence.
-- 🌱 I’m currently learning various tools and coding languages for data analysis
+- 🌱 I’m currently learning various tools and coding languages for data analysis.
-- 💞️ I’m looking to collaborate on data science real time projects
+- 💞️ I’m looking to collaborate on data science real time projects.
 - 📫 How to reach me: anillodagala@gmail.com

 <!---